Alioskillers/NYC-Collisions/README.md

 	•	bike injured manhattan 2019

 The search bar converts these into structured filters and then triggers the same analytics calls as the manual filter toolbar.

-🌐 Deployment Overview:

-We have deployed our website on vercel please visit the link to access the website:

 👥 Team & Contributions
 	•	Ali Ahmed – Website implementation (backend & integration)